Inflectra/rapise-documentation/docs/Libraries/Global.md

 **Returns:**

-string | <br>number | <br>boolean: Propery value.
+string | <br>number | <br>boolean: Property value.
 If a property does not exist then defValue is returned.
 If defValue is not set then null is returned.